 There is a domestic dispute resolution center that offers arbitration services.
 Domestic legislation, the Arbitration Act of 1939, is based on early English arbitration legislation and is not modeled on internationally accepted regulations.

-The U.S. Mission has no records of any investment disputes involving an SOE.
+The U.S. Mission has no records of any investment disputes involving state-owned enterprises (SOEs).

 Creditors have the right to be notified within 10 days of the appointment of a receiver and to receive a final report, a statement of accounts, and an assessment of claim.
 Claims of secured creditors are prioritized under the Bankruptcy Act.
 No distinction is made between foreign and domestic creditors or contract holders.
 Bankruptcy is not criminalized.